awsdocs/aws-support-user-guide/doc_source/using-service-linked-roles-sup.md

 **Note**
 AWS Support automatically updates the `AWSSupportServiceRolePolicy` policy once per month to add permissions for new AWS services and actions\.

-For more information, see [AWS managed policies for AWS Support and AWS Trusted Advisor](security-iam-awsmanpol.md)\.
+For more information, see [AWS managed policies for AWS Support](security-iam-awsmanpol.md)\.

 ## Creating a service\-linked role for AWS Support<a name="create-service-linked-role"></a>